EO Media Group

-The EO Media Group is a newspaper publishing company based in the U.S. state of Oregon.
+The EO Media Group, formerly known as the East Oregonian Publishing Company, is a newspaper publishing company based in the U.S. state of Oregon.
 It publishes 17 newspapers in the state and in southwestern Washington.

 History

 The company, which has been family-owned for four generations, was previously known as the East Oregonian Publishing Company.
+It changed its name to EO Media Group in January 2013.

 It is owned by the Aldrich and Forrester families, members of which previously owned several newspapers (including the East Oregonian and The Daily Astorian) independently.
 The connection between the East Oregonian and The Daily Astorian dates to 1909, when several East Oregonian staffers bought the Astoria Budget, which was later merged with the Astorian.
 In 1973, the father and son (J. W. Forrester, Jr. and Michael A. Forrester) who had been publishing the East Oregonian and the Daily Astorian switched positions.

-The company acquired the Blue Mountain Eagle in 1979, the Chinook Observer in 1988, the Capital Press in 1991, The Hermiston Herald in 2008, and Seaside Signal in 2003.
+The company acquired the Blue Mountain Eagle in 1979, the Chinook Observer in 1988, the Capital Press in 1990, Wallowa County Chieftain in 2000, the North Coast Citizen in 2007 and The Hermiston Herald in 2008.
+The North Coast Citizen was sold to Country Media, Inc. in 2011.
+A year later EO Media purchased Oregon Coast TODAY in Lincoln City.
+The following year Country Media sold the Seaside Signal, Cannon Beach Gazette and Coast River Business Journal to EO Media Group in 2013.